PauloMigAlmeida/aws-lambda-c-runtime/README.md

 C implementation of the lambda runtime API.

 ## Disclaimer
-I wrote this project aiming for putting into practice what I have been learning while reading C programming books.
 Most implementation details of this project is based on Marco Magdy's nice work on the [awslabs/aws-lambda-cpp](https://github.com/awslabs/aws-lambda-cpp) repository.

 Documentation and packaging mechanisms have been either adapted,ported or copied since I agree with most of the development